Menu

 Who is the tutor?

 The course will be presented by Jane Lloyd (Cambridge University Press and Assessment).
-Jane is Senior Research Manager at Cambridge English.
-Her main responsibilities are leading on standard setting for Cambridge exams, working on large-scale educational reform projects with ministries and NGOs, and working for ALTE.
+Jane is a Senior Research Manager at Cambridge English.
+Her main responsibilities are researching integrated learning and assessment practices in the classroom, working on large-scale educational reform projects with ministries and NGOs, and working for ALTE.
 Her work for ALTE is to support other national language test providers.
-This includes: statistical analysis of items, analysis of rater performance, research into exam and language use at regional and national level, courses and training in assessment, preparation for audits, and training for item writers, test designers and raters.
-Jane has a degree in Linguistics, a DELTA, an MA in Linguistics and TESOL, and an MA in Language Testing.
-She is currently studying for a PhD in Language Testing at CRELLA.
+This includes advising and training in standard setting, statistical analysis of items, analysis of rater performance, delivering pre-conference and online courses and training in assessment, and supporting exam boards with bespoke training and mentoring.
+She has a degree in Linguistics, a DELTA, MAs in Linguistics and TESOL, and in Language Testing, and is completing her PhD in Language Testing from CRELLA.

 When is the next course?